jackmott/jackmott.github.io/_posts/2016-7-22-making-obvious-fast.markdown

 With C# you also have to take some care with array access in loops, or [bounds checking overhead can be introduced](http://www.codeproject.com/Articles/844781/Digging-Into-NET-Loop-Performance-Bounds-checking).
 In this case the
 JIT gets it right, and there is no bounds checking overhead.
-Checked arithmetic is used in the loop body for parity with Linq, which also uses checked arithmetic on sum, though this has almost immeasurable impact on runtime.

 ### C# SIMD Explicit - 17 milliseconds
 ``` c#